MITRE FFRDC Independent Assessments

-For related information, refer to the article "Planning and Managing Independent Assessments" in this topic, and "Data-Driven Contractor Evaluations and Milestone Reviews" and "Earned Value Management" in the topic Contractor Evaluation in the "Acquisition Systems Engineering" section.
+For related information, see the article "Planning and Managing Independent Assessments" in this topic, and "Data-Driven Contractor Evaluations and Milestone Reviews" and "Earned Value Management" in the Contractor Evaluation topic in the "Acquisition Systems Engineering" section.

-MITRE systems engineers are frequently asked to lead and participate in independent assessments because the characteristics of an FFRDC, as chartered under the Federal Acquisition Regulation (FAR) 35.017 , promote independence, objectivity, freedom from conflicts of interest, and technical expertise.
+MITRE SEs are frequently asked to lead and participate in independent assessments because the characteristics of an FFRDC, as chartered under the Federal Acquisition Regulation (FAR) 35.017 , promote independence, objectivity, freedom from conflicts of interest, and technical expertise.
 These characteristics support the management goals of the assessment team.

 For example, the FAR describes the special relationship between a sponsor and its FFRDC .
 The FFRDC: